keiko15678/ecommerce_lavine/README.md

 # ecommerce_lavine
 Fully functional ecommerce website with MongoDB, Express, and NodeJS.

+#npm install
-npm install to install all dependencies.
+to install all dependencies.

-Front end is served by express statically.

-The app consists functions below:
+#Functionalities:

 A Shop for users to browser, login, and store personal infos such as shipping details, email and name.
 A CMS for the merchat to track orders and users.

-Front end built with vanilla JavaScript.
+Front end built with Vanilla JavaScript.
+Front end is served by express statically.
 Implemented Paypal one-time payment API.
 Implemented Stripe one-time payment API.
 Shop Login with PassportJS (Login, Logout, Authentication functionalities).